Mimicking the Oracle: An Initial Phase Decorrelation Approach for Class Incremental Learning

-In addition, following main text, we denote $Z|Y=c$ as $Z^{(c)}$, and covariance matrix of $Z^{(c)}$ as $K^{(c)}$.
-Number of classes at initial phase is denoted by $C$.
-We further assume that $p(Z^{(c)})$ is Gaussian distribution.
-Differential entropy is denoted by $h(\cdot)$.
+In addition, following the exposition in the main text, we denote the covariance matrix of $Z|Y=c$ as $K^{(c)}$.
+The number of classes at the initial phase is denoted by $C$.
+We view $Z$ and $X$ as discrete random variable\footnote{This is reasonable because as we know, each pixel of an image is represented by $3\times8=24$ bits, which makes an image a discrete random variable.}.
+In addition, we assume that \textbf{$P_{Z|Y}(z|c)$ is a quantized Gaussian distribution}.
+That is to say, although $Z|y=c$ is a discrete random variable, its probability mass function is infinitely close to the density function of a \textbf{Gaussian distribution $p_{Z|Y}(z|c)$}.
+Therefore, we shall have: $P_{Z|Y}(z|c) = p_{Z|Y}(z|c)\delta$.

-To start with, we study $I(X;Z|Y=c)$, which is mutual information between $X$ and $Z$ conditioned on $Y$ being a specific class $c$:
+To start with, we study $I(X;Z|Y=c)$, which is the mutual information between $X$ and $Z$ conditioned on $Y$ being a specific class $c$:

-Furthermore, we assume that probability of each class is the same, which further leads to:
+where $a$, $b$ are positive constant.
+Furthermore, we assume that probability of one sample being any class are the same, which further leads to: